 This Is Not That: Discipleship

-Human beings have a long history of not knowing what to do with the freedom Jesus shares with us.
+Human beings have a long history of not knowing what to do with the freedom Jesus gave us.

-The urge for spiritual accomplishment always sneaks back in.
+The urge for spiritual accomplishment—something we can control and measure—always sneaks back in.
 We find ways to attach expectations, steps, and ladders to almost everything.

 So we talk about freedom.
 We sing about it.
 We preach about it.